brunourb/android-salesforce4sales/README.md

-# force-for-sale
+# Salesforce 4 Sales
-Example to students
+Example to students to learning android apps.